 Via a series of blog posts (above), we will also be documenting some of the many contemporary narratives and resources which address COVID-19, focusing on narratives of heroism.

 Free children's storytelling and activity resources

 We are delighted to be collaborating with Storytime magazine to produce resources aimed at children from 3-9 years old.
 'We Are Heroes' is a series of sixe special issues.
 Each edition contains carefully chosen stories that have parallels to experiences of lockdown that children could be facing – such as staying at home or protecting yourself – with additional activities to offer children a creative way of processing the current situation they find themselves in.

-Storytime will be publishing a new edition of 'We Are Heroes' for 6 months from October 2020 through to March 2021: they are free for anybody to download, read and share.
+Storytime published a new edition of 'We Are Heroes' every month from October 2020 through to March 2021: they are free for anybody to download, read and share.